 Skip to main content

-Building Blocks for Foundation Model Training and Inference on AWS (AWS tools for training and running foundation models at scale.) and Microsoft launches its own AI deployment company with $2.5 billion commitment (Microsoft follows Amazon, OpenAI and Anthropic with its new AI deployment group.) are two of the most-used MLOps & AI Infrastructure in our directory.
+Building Blocks for Foundation Model Training and Inference on AWS (AWS tools for training and running foundation models at scale.) and Microsoft launches its own AI deployment company with $2.5 billion commitment (Microsoft's internal AI deployment division for enterprise infrastructure.) are two of the most-used MLOps & AI Infrastructure in our directory.
 This breakdown compares their pricing, free tier, API access, popularity, and verified ratings side by side so you can shortlist the right fit.

 Building Blocks for Foundation Model Training and Inference on AWS and Microsoft launches its own AI deployment company with $2.5 billion commitment both appear in MLOps & AI Infrastructure.
 Building Blocks for Foundation Model Training and Inference on AWS focuses on ML engineers training large language models on AWS infrastructure.
 Microsoft launches its own AI deployment company with $2.5 billion commitment focuses on Microsoft deploying AI systems within its own cloud services.